dujm/DS_Sequence_Models/docs/index.md

   * Unkown words (UNK)
 * Vocabulary-level language model
 * Character-level language model
-  * punctuations and space are also vectorss
+  * punctuations and space are also vectors
   * Don't need to worry about UNK, assign non-zero vectors
   * Not good at capturing long-range word dependencies
   * How about Chinese and German?